 Information on fees can be found on our pricelist and equate to our dual hourly instruction rate + £50.00 per hour for CBIR.
-Notably, all instrument approach fees at EGSC are not included in the training package, however, whilst training in our aircraft you will be eligible for a significant reduction on the Cambridge Airport list prices.
+Instrument approach fees at EGSC are not included in the training package, however, whilst training in our aircraft you will be eligible for a significant reduction on the Cambridge Airport list prices.

 Having passed the flight test, the CBIR gives a PPL or CPL exactly the same privileges as the IR from the integrated or modular ‘professional’ courses.

 A big advantage of the IR is that it is an ICAO rating valid worldwide.
 So flying to France for a long weekend is less likely to be spoiled by bad weather for the return trip.

-Our fleet of IFR-equipped aircraft include one PA28 Warrior with two Garmin 430 avionics.
+Our fleet of IFR-equipped aircraft include one Cessna172 equipped with Garmin avionics.
 This is particularly pertinent as the IFR world is moving towards Performance Based Navigation using an IFR-approved GPS system.

 NB: Upon completion of the course, the rating must be issued within 36 months from the date of passing the theoretical knowledge exams.

 The Instrument Rating is valid for 12 months from date of test; we are pleased to offer extensive advice on this and to be able to facilitate renewals and revalidations to the IR too.
 For more on this check out our currency page.